messengerbag/SpeechBubble/README.md

 # SpeechBubble
 SpeechBubble is a script module for [Adventure Game Studio (AGS)](http://www.adventuregamestudio.co.uk/).
+It requires AGS v3.4.0 or higher.

 This module allows you to display conversation text in comic book-style speech bubbles.
 The appearance of the speech bubbles can be extensively customized.